arturo-source/arturo-source.github.io/content/posts/ssh-tunneling.en.md

 And what is an SSH tunnel?
 Well, like a real-life tunnel, a tunnel communicates point A, and point B. Point A is your computer, and point B is **NOT** the `public.site` server, but the site you want to reach, let's say `private.site`.
 That is, `public.site` is not point B, **but rather the tunnel!**

+If what you want is to know how to make a reverse tunnel, I explain it [in this other article](/posts/ssh-reverse-tunneling/).

 ## What is the use of the SSH tunnel?

 The functionality of an SSH tunnel is very similar to that of a VPN, it allows us to make requests to `private.site` pretending that we are `public.site`.
 As with a VPN, our connection is encrypted.
 And, in addition, we can bypass port restrictions by the firewall, since we are accessing through an open SSH port.